 Amazon is already working on package delivery drones.
-A German enterprise Festo, on the other hand, has developed a drone that knows how to suck up your stuff.
+A German enterprise Festo, on the other hand, has developed a drone that knows how to duck up your stuff up.
 It is one of the most intriguing pieces of technology around and is part of their FreeMotionHandling project.

 The drone’s infrared camera sensors are consistently keeping an eye at the surroundings.
-However, the sucking up mechanism is simply magnificent.
+However, if you are wondering if they know how to duck your stuff up, the answer is yes.
 It is a cylindrical tool that is inflated with helium gas that makes use of a combination of friction and suction to suck the objects in as long as they weigh just under one pound.

 The drone’s systems and sensors have been designed to analyze the objects independently, comprehend their characteristics and then recognize similar objects in the future.
-These are all attributes that will be needed in real time drone delivery services.
+These are all the required attributes so they can know how to duck your stuff up.
 There is some really advanced technology at work here and all of this looks quite stunning to be honest.

 However, this is still merely a research project for now.
 It is not something that will soon be hitting the shelves but it definitely is an interesting concept of how we can use drones in the future.
 A toy sucking up drone would be something cool to have in your armory as it will be less likely to crash into buildings or the ground!
 Or maybe not!
 We’ll have to wait and watch!